-Heads of department have significant influence in how health and safety is managed in their areas of responsibility.
+Heads of department have significant influence in how health, safety and welfare is managed in their areas of responsibility.
+This is particularly applicable to practical subjects.
 Responsibilities that may be delegated by the headteacher include:

-- ensuring the day-to-day management of health and safety within their department/area in accordance with the health and safety policy; - devising, implementing and regularly reviewing departmental/area policies, procedures and risk assessments; - carrying out regular health and safety monitoring inspections of their area; - ensuring follow up and remedial action is taken following health and safety inspections; - arranging for the appropriate subject or role-specific health and safety training to be provided to all staff within the department; and - communicating and consulting with staff in their department/area on health and safety matters.
+- ensuring the day-to-day management of health, safety and welfare within their department/area in accordance with the health, safety and welfare policy; - devising, implementing and regularly reviewing departmental/area policies, procedures and risk assessments; - carrying out regular health and safety monitoring inspections of their area; - ensuring follow up and remedial action is taken following health and safety inspections; - arranging for the appropriate subject or role-specific health, safety and welfare training to be provided to all staff within the department; and - communicating and consulting with staff in their department/area on health, safety and welfare matters.